seananderson/ramlegacy/README.md

 **Note that you must have the utility `mdb-tables` installed** and in your path from `mdbtools`.
 This utility provides tools for extracting Access databases.
 You can find installation instructions at
-<http://mdbtools.sourceforge.net>.
-If you’re on OS X and using homebrew,
+<a href="http://mdbtools.sourceforge.net" class="uri">http://mdbtools.sourceforge.net</a>.
-you can install it with `brew install mdbtools`.
+If you’re on OS X and using homebrew, you can install it with `brew install mdbtools`.

 ### Example use